abdessalam-aadel/Lisp/README.md

 # PZE
-Purge All and Zoom Extend
+PZE Lisp : is a small routine to Purge All & Zoom Extend for Multiple DWG Files using Visual LISP and the VLA interface in AutoCAD